10 Natural Foods that Prevent Inflammation in Your Body and Increase your Immunity

 Do you want to feel healthy, energetic, and fight disease and the signs of aging?
 Then you need to know about inflammation and how to reduce it.

 If you have heart disease, high blood pressure, bacterial or viral infections, osteoporosis, arthritis, acid reflux, candidiasis or acne, then you could also have chronic, low-grade inflammation.
 In fact, if you have any number of other diseases, it is likely you have inflammation.
 And if you want to get or remain healthy, you definitely want to reduce the damaging effects of it!

 Inflammation has a positive and negative affect in your body.
 Inflammation has a positive side because it helps your body respond to stress.
 But chronic low-grade inflammation is thought to be one of the leading causes of disease, premature aging and illness.

-Fight Inflammation the
+Fight Inflammation the Natural Way

 You can help your body fight inflammation by reducing stress, eliminating sugar and processed foods, and getting enough sunshine.